 Breast Cancer Misdiagnosis & Breast Cancer Negligence Claims

-A diagnosis of breast cancer will always be disturbing news for the individual and their families, but with early intervention, survival rates are good and improving all the time.
+Breast Cancer Claims are necessary when faced with the negligent behaviour of medical professionals.
+Being diagnosed with breast cancer will always be disturbing news for the individual and their families, but with early intervention, survival rates are good and improving all the time.

-That is why it is so important to get an accurate diagnosis as early as possible.
-Failure to properly screen and identify the condition, especially in older women who are at higher risk, can allow cancer to progress uninhibited, and invade surrounding tissue.
+That is why it is so important to get an accurate assessment as early as possible.
+Failure to properly screen and identify breast cancer, especially in older women who are at higher risk, can allow cancer to progress, and invade surrounding tissue.

-A diagnosis of any cancer is always going to cause great concern, but finding out that opportunities have been missed to correctly diagnose such a serious condition, often compounds the emotional impact of the disease, causing great distress and be hugely damaging toward the chances of recovery.
+Being diagnosed with any cancer is always going to cause great concern, but finding out that opportunities have been missed to make a correct diagnosis often compounds the emotional impact of the disease.
+This can cause great distress, and be hugely damaging toward the chances of recovery.
+Our Breast Cancer Solicitors can help you if you or a loved one have suffered because of a breast cancer misdiagnosis or negligence.

 How can we help?

-Sheldon Davidson Solicitors are a leading firm of medical negligence solicitors in Manchester.
-Our expert lawyers have helped countless victims of cancer misdiagnosis negligence over the past 20 years and more.
-We have first-hand experience in handling Breast Cancer Negligence and Breast Cancer Misdiagnosis Claims for clients throughout England & Wales as well as supporting claimants in the local community.
+Sheldon Davidson Solicitors are a leading firm who have helped countless victims of negligence through Cancer Misdiagnosis Claims over the past 20 years and more.
+Our Breast Cancer Lawyers have first-hand experience in handling Breast Cancer Claims for clients throughout England & Wales as well as supporting claimants in the local community.
 We handle each case in a personalised and compassionate, but highly professional way.

 Can I claim for Breast Cancer Misdiagnosis or Negligence?

-The deciding factor in whether you have grounds to make a misdiagnosis claim is whether the standard of care you received affected the outcome of your condition.
+The deciding factor in whether you have grounds for Breast Cancer Claims is whether the standard of care you received affected your prognosis.
 For example, failure to treat breast cancer at the earliest opportunity can prolong treatment, require more time for recovery, or worsen the overall outcome.

 However, if you received the standard of care that you could expect from any competent medical professional, then your treatment may not have been negligent, even if you found it a distressing experience.